 What is the Coalition Application?

 Launched in 2016, the Coalition Application allows students to apply to multiple colleges through a centralized online hub.
-Instead of having to fill out numerous different applications for different schools, students can simply fill out a central application and submit it to schools that accept Coalition Application.
+Instead of having to fill out numerous different applications for different schools, students can simply fill out a central application and submit it to schools that accept Coalition Applications.

 The Coalition Application aims to target students going through financial difficulties and whose demographics are not as well represented.
 Thus, there are specific criteria for schools to meet in order to use the Coalition Application.
 The criteria include the following: